 Your toddler seemed perfectly fine two hours ago.
-Now all the sudden he’s throwing up what looks like his whole day’s food.
+Now all the sudden he has an upset stomach and is throwing up what looks like his whole day’s food.
 What could be going on?
 Did he eat something bad?

 He might have Viral Gastroenteritis, AKA the stomach flu.

 Keep reading to see if you toddler has any of the symptoms of the stomach flu as well as 12 toddler stomach bug remedies to ease the next 24 tiresome hours.

 I am NOT a doctor and I am not giving medical advice.
 Please consult your healthcare provider if needed.
 I am mother and blogger sharing my personal experiences and opinions with the goal of helping other fellow parents.

 *This site may contain affiliate links.
 To real the full disclosure, click here.

 According to Clevelandclinic.org, Viral Gastroenteritis is caused bacteria, toxins and parasites.

 What are the stomach flu symptoms?

 According to Verywellhealth.org, young children might have the stomach flu if they are experiencing any of the following symptoms: